Alfred Newton Richards: Career

 Richards was born in Stamford, New York the son of Rev. Leonard E. Richards and his wife, Mary Elizabeth Burbank.
 He was educated at the Stamford Seminary and Union Free School.
 He then studied at Yale University.

-He served as chairman of the University of Pennsylvania School of Medicine's department of pharmacology from 1910 to 1946 and was the university's vice-president of medical affairs from 1939 to 1948.
+He served as chairman of the University of Pennsylvania School of Medicine's department of pharmacology from 1910 to 1946 and was the university's vice president of medical affairs from 1939 to 1948.

-In 1941 President Franklin Delano Roosevelt appointed Richards chairman of the Committee on Medical Research.
-After this office was terminated in 1946, Richards became president of the National Academy of Sciences, serving until 1950.
+In 1941, then U.S. President Franklin Delano Roosevelt appointed Richards chairman of the Committee on Medical Research.
+The office was terminated five years later, in 1946, after which Richards became president of the National Academy of Sciences, serving until 1950.

-In 1948, President Harry Truman appointed Richards to the Medical Affairs Task Force of the Commission on the Organization of the Executive Branch of the Government; Richards also became a director of Merck & Co., for which he had consulted since 1931, and an associate trustee of the University of Pennsylvania in 1948.
+In 1948, President Harry Truman appointed Richards to the Medical Affairs Task Force of the Commission on the Organization of the Executive Branch of the Government; Richards also became a director of Merck & Co., for which he had consulted since 1931, and an associate trustee of the University of Pennsylvania in Philadelphia in 1948.